aydwi/sd-helper/README.md

 3. `time` - Time value(s) at which the message is to be posted.
 It should be in 24h format, like `HH:MM`.

 The name of the task does not matter.

+## Notes

+1. Do not post same message too frequently.
+Gitter's spam detection may flag your account.
+2. Register an OAuth 2.0 application at https://developer.gitter.im/apps for highly active bots.